Creative-Planning/phoenix-cp/docs/creative-planning/dify-rag-deployment.md

 - Redeploy with the same command whenever the code changes—provide `--image-tag` to roll back.
 - Rotate secrets by editing the env file locally and re-running the deploy script (it re-syncs `.env`).
+- For longer-lived environments, migrate the env variables to AWS Secrets Manager or SSM Parameter Store and modify the deploy script or a systemd unit to render `.env` from those sources during boot.
 - Experiment execution and dataset uploads can be initiated on the EC2 box via the copied script or via Phoenix APIs using the shared env file.

 ## 5. Keeping Docs Organized